EnterpriseDB/edb-ansible/roles/setup_replication/README.md

 Role Variables
 --------------

-When executing the role via ansible there are two required variables:
+When executing the role via ansible there are three required variables:

 * OS
   Operating Systems supported are: CentOS7 and RHEL7